Processes of River Erosion, Transport, and Deposition

 Sediment Video Movies, University of Wyoming (more info) Find 25 QuickTime movies using actual film footage capturing a variety of deposition patterns including ripples, planar bed, ripples, debris flows, and turbidity currents.
 The migration of sand bars along the Loup River of Nebraska is especially worthwhile.
 Movies are quite large, ranging from 2 Mb to 30 Mb in size.

-Sand Bar Migration, University of Wyoming (more info) This QuickTime movie uses actual time lapse video to capture the migration of submerged sand bars along the Loup River of Nebraska.
+Sand Bar Migration, University of Wyoming ( This site may be offline. ) This QuickTime movie uses actual time lapse video to capture the migration of submerged sand bars along the Loup River of Nebraska.
 The authors highlight bar crests in yellow so it is easy to see downstream migration patterns.
 The movie can be paused and rewound to emphasize important points.

 Graded Stream, Wiley This Flash animation, with accompanying audio, loads slowly but this is a worthwhile portrayal of the graded stream concept.
 The relationship between flow, erosion, and deposition is depicted for a steep and gentle stream profile.
 The graded stream concept is also applied for a flood scenario.